 This is a great time to collect seed from perennials and annuals!
-Collect your seed around lunchtime on a dry day, to ensure the seed is at its driest for optimum storage.
-Many hardy annuals such as Nigella damascena (love-in-a-mist), Briza maxima (quaking grass), Limnanthes douglasii (poached egg plant) can be sown now, for early flowering next year.
+Collect your seed at around lunchtime, on a dry day, to ensure the seed is at its driest for optimum storage.
+Many hardy annuals such as Nigella damascena (love-in-a-mist), Briza maxima (quaking grass), Limnanthes douglasii (poached egg plant) can be sown now, for early flowering, next year.

-Collect up fallen leaves, to store in aerated bags somewhere out of the way, or in chicken wire bins to make leaf mould.
-It’s worth running the lawn mower over the leaves before you store them, not only will they take up less room after being whizzed up, they will also break down much quicker this way, giving you an earlier supply of leaf mould.
+Collect up any leaves that have fallen onto your lawn.
+Store your collected leaves in aerated bags, somewhere out of the way or in chicken wire bins, ready to make leaf mould.
+It’s worth running the lawn mower over the leaves before you store them, not only will the leaves take up less room after being whizzed up, they will also break down much more rapidly this way, giving you an earlier supply of leaf mould.
 Don’t expect even chopped up leaves to break down very quickly, it really does take time!
-Please remember to leave some leaves in a hidden away area for hedgehogs to hibernate and nest in.
+Please remember to leave some leaves in a hidden away area, for hedgehogs to hibernate and nest in.

 If you’re going to lift your Dahlias, wait until the foliage has been blackened by the frosts, then lift your plants on a dry day, storing them in a tray of dry peat-free compost or sand, positioned in a dry, cool, frost-free place.

-Plant the following bulbs, corms and tubers outside now now: Crocus, Eremurus, Erythronium, Fritillarias, species Gladiolus, Ixia, Lily, Narcissus and Ornithogalum.
+Plant the following bulbs, corms, and tubers, outside now: Crocus, Eremurus, Erythronium, Fritillarias, species Gladiolus, Ixia, Lily, Narcissus, and Ornithogalum.

-Don’t forget your indoor display: Hippeastrum, often erroneously known as Amarylis, and prepared or heat treated Hyacinth bulbs, can be planted now for beautiful flowers and fragrance to enhance your home during the colder months.
-Bulbs can be quite an irritant, so take care to wear gloves when handling them.
+Don’t forget your indoor display: Hippeastrum (often erroneously known as Amarylis) and prepared or heat treated Hyacinth bulbs, can be planted now.
+These plants will produce beautiful flowers and fragrance to enhance your home, during the colder months.
+Bulbs are often an irritant, so take care to wear gloves when handling them.

-Harvest any remaining pumpkins and squashes now.
+Harvest any remaining pumpkins and squashes, now.
 Carefully cut the pumpkins from their vines, leaving a little of the vine attached to the stem.
-Treat pumpkins and squash kindly, never lift them by their stem.
-Instead carefully support the pumpkin as you lift it underneath the fruit itself, just as you would if the pumpkin didn’t have a stem.
-Keeping the stem intact adds to the beauty of the pumpkin, but it also allows the pumpkin to store for longer, as a damaged or missing stem is an open invitation to pathogens.
+Treat pumpkins and squash kindly; never lift them by their stem.
+Instead, carefully support the pumpkin as you lift it underneath the fruit itself – just as you would if the pumpkin didn’t have a stem.
+Keeping the stem intact adds to the beauty of the pumpkin, but it also allows the pumpkin to store for longer, as a damaged or missing stem is an open invitation for pathogens.
 Bring your pumpkins inside right away, as they won’t store if exposed to frost and autumnal weather.
 Then gently wipe off any soil or dirt from your pumpkins, and store them in a frost free place.
 I have found the best temperature range to store pumpkins long-term, to be from 12⁰C to 17⁰C.
 You’ll find even unripe pumpkins and squash will slowly ripen indoors, so do harvest the smaller pumpkins that have yet to colour or reach maturity.

-Sow sweet pea seeds outside now in Rootrainers, or pots which allow for the sweet pea’s deep roots.
+Sow sweet pea seeds outside now in Rootrainers, or tall pots, which will allow sufficient space for the sweet pea’s deep roots.
 To protect your sowings from mice, (as mice just love sweet pea seeds and seedlings) you can soak your sweet pea seeds in liquid paraffin before sowing.
 Scattering mint leaves or dabbing some mint oil on your containers in the area where you’ve sown your seeds will also protect your sweet peas, as mice hate mint.
-You can also use fine grade chicken wire to protect your sweet peas, or any other plants from mice.
+You can also use fine grade chicken wire to protect your sweet peas and any other plants, from mice.

 Cut back rose bushes by about a third now, to prevent damage from winter winds.
 Your rose prunings need not be wasted, they can be used as hardwood cuttings.

-It’s also an ideal time to take hardwood cuttings of Cornus (dogwoods), Cytisus scoparius (broom), Hedera helix (ivy), Forsythia, Lonicera periclymenum (honeysuckle), Philadelphus, Salix (willow), Ribes sanguineum (flowering currants), Sambucus nigra (Elder), Weigela and red, white, pink, and blackcurrants.
+It’s also an ideal time to take hardwood cuttings of Cornus (dogwoods), Cytisus scoparius (broom), Hedera helix (ivy), Forsythia, Lonicera periclymenum (honeysuckle), Philadelphus, Salix (willow), Ribes sanguineum (flowering currants), Sambucus nigra (Elder), Weigela, redcurrants, white, pink, and blackcurrants.

 If you are planning a bonfire, please thoroughly check your bonfire over before lighting, to spare any hedgehogs.
 A good idea is to move your bonfire pile to a new site to light.
 This may take a bit of extra time and effort, but it is worth it to know you haven’t killed a dear little hedgehog!

 Leave piles of leaves for hedgehogs, to allow hedgehogs to nest safely, undisturbed in your garden.
-Hedgehogs can be fed with a specialist hedgehog food, or with meaty cat food, avoid cat food with gravy, and never feed hedgehogs bread and milk, as this is very detrimental to their health, as hedgehogs are dairy intolerant.
+Hedgehogs can be fed with meaty cat food, avoid cat food with gravy, and never feed hedgehogs bread and milk, as this is very detrimental to their health, as hedgehogs are dairy intolerant.

-I am a big fan of hedgehogs, I never recommend using any kind of slug pellet (even the organic ones) as these kill hedgehogs, giving them a long, drawn out and painful death which they don’t deserve.
+I am a big fan of hedgehogs.
+I never recommend using any kind of slug pellet (even the organic ones), as these kill hedgehogs, giving them a long, drawn out and painful death, which they could never deserve.
 Here are some alternatives to slug pellets.